-During the data-modeling process you determine which entities in your dataset should be nodes, which should be links and which should be discarded.
+During the graph data modeling process you decide which entities in your dataset should be nodes, which should be links and which should be discarded.
 The result is a blueprint of your data’s entities, relationships and properties.
-You can use that blueprint to create a visualization model.
+You can use that blueprint to create a visualization model for your charts.

-The process is repetitive and often relies on trial and error, but it’s worth doing correctly.
+The process is repetitive and often relies on trial and error, but it’s worth doing right.
 There are many different ways to model a single dataset, but some are more useful than others.
-Getting it right will make the lives of the developer and end-user easier.
+Creating the right model makes the lives of your developers and end-users much easier.

 First let’s look at the graph model.
-If you use a graph database, you’ll already be familiar with nodes and edges (known as nodes and links in a visualization environment):
+If you use a graph database, you’ll already be familiar with nodes and edges (or nodes and links in a visualization environment):

 Nodes are the fundamental units of our data.
-They’re the entities around which we design our entire model.
+We design our entire model around these entities.

 Links are the relationships between nodes.
-They can be single, directed or multiple:
+They can be single, directed, self-linking or multiple:

-There is no formula for deriving a graph model from your data, but we can give you some guidance.
-Let’s walk through two examples, starting with data in a relational format and a Key-Value format.
+There is no formula for deriving a graph model from your data, but having helped many users achieve the right models, we can offer guidance.
+Let’s walk through two examples that deal with data in a relational format and a key-value format.

-Relational databases have been around for decades.
-They are a familiar and reliable option for digital data storage, and virtually every organization either has one, or relies on cloud services that use one.
+Relational databases are a familiar and reliable option for digital data storage.
+Virtually every organization has one, or relies on cloud services that use one.